subhadeepchandra1/subhadeepchandra1/README.md

 <h3 align="center"> 🙋🏽‍♂️About Me </h3>
 <p align="center"> <samp>
    I am a Competitive Programmer and Web Developer who is very enthusiastic about learning new technologies and exploring them through projects that are useful for ordinary people or developer communities.
-Currently enrolled in Information Technology (CSE) Programme at the National Institute of Technology, Durgapur and working as a SDE Intern at OYO.
+Currently enrolled in Information Technology (CSE) Programme at the National Institute of Technology, Durgapur and working as a SDE at Amazon.

   </samp>
 </p><br>